How do I get a library card?

 How do I Print or Copy?

 To print or copy you need to put money on your library card.
 Bring your money and card up to the circulation desk to have the value added to your card.
 Any money not used remains on the card.
-Each page costs 15 cents.
+Each page costs 15¢ for black & white printing.
+Color printing is available from a designated computer and costs 50¢ per page.
 The money is stored on your library card; if the card is lost, any print money is lost as well.

 How Much Are Fines?